xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 ### Transport Route Reflector (tRR) configuration
-In CST 5.0 (XR 7.5.2) and higher versions we will utilize the BGP soft next-hop validation feature to accept On-Demand (ODN) service prefixes without a BGP next-hop residing in the RIB.
+In CST 5.0 (XR 7.5.2) and higher versions we will utilize the BGP soft next-hop validation feature to accept BGP-LS prefixes without a BGP next-hop residing in the RIB.
+This enables the advertisement of BGP-LS across domains without having to redistribute IP routing information or using static hold-down routes to resolve the BGP next-hop.

 <div class="highlighter-rouge">
 <pre class="highlight">
 router bgp 100
+ nsr
+ bgp router-id 100.0.0.10
+ bgp graceful-restart
- nexthop validation color-extcomm disable nsr bgp router-id 100.0.0.10 bgp graceful-restart ibgp policy out enforce-modifications address-family link-state link-state additional-paths receive
+ nexthop validation color-extcomm disable ibgp policy out enforce-modifications address-family link-state link-state additional-paths receive